The Training in TaKeTiNa Rhythm Therapy

 How to relate verbal and non-verbal components of the therapeutic approach (talking whilst drumming for example)

-Rhythm and process as the basis of a psychodynamic understanding
+How to use rhythm and processes triggered by it as the basis of a psychodynamic understanding

 Experience working with the tension between transmission and counter transmission